 The advantages of the McGRATH MAC are its low cost, portability offered by the built in screen and the ease of tube delivery due to its traditional Macintosh shape.
 Like the King Vision it doesn’t have a rechargeable battery, but in contrast uses its own custom battery which must therefore be stocked separately.
 However each battery has a long life lasting approximately 250 minutes and the time left in minutes is displayed on the monitor.
-As the company only recently introduced the MAC 1 blade I don’t have any experience of using this device in neonates, where the traditional Macintosh blade doesn’t normally provide the best view of the airway, however with video laryngoscopy this may not be a problem.

 The Medan Video Laryngoscope uses a traditional Macintosh blade design with its screen attached directly to the video laryngoscope.
 It comes in two sizes – Child (for use with MAC 1 and 2 sized disposable blades) and Adult (for use with MAC 3 and 4 sized disposable blades).
 Both devices are well balanced in the hand.
 The original version had a 2.4 inch screen while the newer E.An-II Plus version offers a larger 3 inch screen.

 The device is particularly well suited for educational use as the screen can be rotated 180° to the right and 90° to the left allowing the intubator to use the device as a direct laryngoscope, while the supervisor can view the screen from the side offering instruction as needed.